uberspark/uberxmhf/README.md

 The formatted documentation can be read online at: <http://uberxmhf.org/docs/toc.html>

+Documentation sources are within `docs/` and are in reStructuredText (reST) format.
+You can start reading the docs from `docs/index.rst` using any text editor of your choice.

-Documentation sources are within `docs/` and can be built using `make clean` followed by `make docs_html` within the `docs/` folder.
+A html version of the documentation can also be built using `make clean` followed by `make docs_html` within the `docs/` folder.
 Note that you will need a working installation of sphinx to build the documentation within your development environment.
 For example,